-On Conflict Antiquities, I explore the trade in illicit antiquities, and the destruction of community and cultural property, during economic crises, by organised crime and through political violence.
-I focus on investigating, analysing and reviewing information; however, I am trying to find a way to curate and report news on current crimes against art and cultural property.
+Here, I explore the trade in illicit antiquities, and the destruction of community and cultural property, during economic crises, by organised crime and through political violence.
+I focus on investigating and analysing crimes against cultural heritage and community property.

 I also cover other uses/treatments of cultural property (from appropriation to vandalism); and the social, economic and political context (for example, state censorship).
 My primary research area is Cyprus, Greece and Turkey; but I look at art crime and conflict outside the Eastern Mediterranean too.